greena13/react-hotkeys/README.md

 A declarative library for handling hotkeys and focus areas in React applications.

-> 🚨 🚨 Warning: This Readme is for the latest pre-release.
-The documentation for the latest stable release is available [here](https://github.com/greena13/react-hotkeys/tree/v1.1.4). 🚨 🚨

 ### Upgrading from 1.\*.\* ?

 See the [upgrade notes](https://github.com/greena13/react-hotkeys/releases/tag/v2.0.0-pre1).